Bunions in Manhasset, Huntington, Maspeth, Bayside and Port Washington

 Treatment for Bunions

 Because they are bone deformities, bunions do not resolve by themselves.
-The goal for bunion treatment is twofold: first, to relieve the pressure and pain cause by irritations, and second to stop any progressive growth of the enlargement.
+The goal for bunion treatment is twofold: first, to relieve the pressure and pain caused by irritations, and second to stop any progressive growth of the enlargement.

 Commonly used methods for reducing pressure and pain caused by bunions include: